Notes and Guidance on a Cycle Ride from Gargrave to Wensleydale in the Yorkshire Dales with Information on Pubs and Local History

 Featuring some fabulous landscape, this is a lovely cycle ride around part of the Yorkshire Dales.
 There are a couple of difficult climbs but these add to the drama of the day.
 It will all be worth it because the ride calls at one of Yorkshire's pub treasures that, once visited, you will want to relocate to a neighbouring cottage in order to make it your local.
 I have mapped the ride from Gargrave Railway Station so that it opens the route up to anyone wishing to use public transport.
 In my case I was cycling with friends with whom I was staying at Mill Lodge in Bell Busk.
 This is only a short distance away from Gargrave.

-Gargrave is quite a busy village so you'll be able to obtain cash and purchase water and snacks in the Co-op supermarket before setting off.
+Gargrave is quite a busy village so you will be able to obtain cash and purchase water and snacks in the Co-op supermarket before setting off.
 You will pass the Masons' Arms as you cycle into heart of the village and you may wish to check in here on the way back before catching your train.
 It is a fairly traditional pub with Timothy Taylor Landlord Bitter and Black Sheep Ale generally on tap, along with a guest ale.
 Pub food is served at reasonable prices.
 An alternative is the Old Swan Inn located on the High Street.
 One irresistible feature in Gargrave are the stepping stones across the River Aire, though take care if you are wearing cycling shoes!

 The A65 road from Skipton to Kendal is very busy so, rather than follow this up to where I set off in Bell Busk, I have set the route to follow pleasant quiet lanes to Winterburn, a small village that I cycled through on the way to Hetton.
 The route passes over the Leeds and Liverpool Canal and on towards Eshton Hall, a large country house rebuilt in 1825-7 by the Kendal-based architect George Webster.
 Designed in the Elizabethan revival style for the Wilson family, the property has since been converted into apartments.